 There are, however, as always pros and cons to such a Scheme.
 There is a limited supply and they are subject to qualification to the scheme.
 As the property is not owned outright permissions for any alterations etc. to the property are likely to be needed from the Housing Association with associated costs.

 Help and guidance as to whether this is for you should be sought from a specialist legal advisor.
-Contact us or visit our website.
+Contact us today on 0191 284 0363.